ita-classroom-projects/JOM_MVC/README.md

 ## Set Up DB
-If you want to configure and fill your DB automatic you need to create 'todolist' DB in your server and to set properties spring.jpa.hibernate.ddl-auto=create spring.datasource.initialization-mode=always in application.properties file
+If you want to configure and fill your DB automaticly you need to create 'todolist' DB on your server and set properties
+- spring.jpa.hibernate.ddl-auto=create
+- spring.datasource.initialization-mode=always
+in **application.properties** file

 When application starts your DB will be filled data from data.sql file from resources folder